 We often say that the beauty of this land is “untouched”.
 Vast mountains, rivers, creatures, and forests served up for people to visit, live and play on.
 But it is not untouched, rather it has been touched so very well, cared for by the Squamish Nation and Lil’wat Nation peoples since time immemorial.

-As one of the specialized professions in the Squamish Nation, Natraoro is one of very few people with the knowledge to carve dugout canoes on the Northwest Coast.
-“Canoe carving is a special gift that has been handed down through our generations by an unbroken line in my family lineage to which I am proud to carry on for the next generation.” says Natraoro.
+As one of the specialized professions in the Squamish Nation, Natraoro is one of the very few people with the knowledge to carve dugout canoes on the Northwest Coast.
+“Canoe carving is a special gift that has been handed down through our generations by an unbroken line in my family lineage which I am proud to carry on for the next generation.” says Natraoro.
 “It is important and vital to share and pass down the ancient craft techniques of our ancestors and to work with youth to obtain transformational knowledge.
-Our tradition has always been based off an oral history, language and culture and this has sustained us since our first ancestors.
-With this project I’ll be sharing the sacred craft tradition from my family to pass on to those interested in learning and want to experience carving a canoe.”
+Our tradition has always been based on an oral history, language and culture and this has sustained us since our first ancestors.
+With this project, I’ll be sharing the sacred craft tradition from my family to pass on to those interested in learning and want to experience carving a canoe.”

 “The ability to have a Master Artist teaching their apprentices is extremely valuable to the SLCC and our Ambassadors.
 This is our traditional education system, the transfer of knowledge is a sacred, long-lasting bond.
 We don’t just learn the technical side of canoe carving, we learn the protocols, sustainability, family connections and the history of our people.” says Mixalhítsa7 Alison Pascal, Curator at the SLCC.
 “Ses Siyam Ray Natraoro is a wealth of knowledge; he’s a renowned artist of traditional work, using Salish forms in contemporary styles, as a canoe carver and a song maker, it’s an amazing opportunity for Brandon and Q̓áwam̓ Redmond to work with him this summer.”

 For both Nations, canoes are a living being, gifted from the earth and trees transformed by our canoe carvers, connecting people through the waters and to the land.
-Traditionally, remaining natural elements of the work such as cedar shavings are returned to the land.
-Guests participating in the Canoe tour will be gifted with cedar shavings from the canoe, while some participants will be chosen to join cultural leaders in carving the sacred cedar, and are encouraged to bring the cedar shavings to their favourite place on this territory, one that connects them to the land.
+Traditionally, the remaining natural elements of the work such as cedar shavings are returned to the land.
+Guests participating in the Canoe tour were gifted with cedar shavings from the canoe, while some participants were chosen to join cultural leaders in carving the sacred cedar, and are encouraged to bring the cedar shavings to their favourite place on this territory, one that connects them to the land.
 Reflect on the 10,000 years of people here before us.
 The ancestors who knew when to take and when not to, preserving its life for us to be enjoying it today.
-Symbolically give the cedar back to the land in the place you have chosen, pledging to move forward in reconciliation, standing with the SLCC and the original peoples of this land.
+Symbolically giving the cedar back to the land in the place you have chosen, pledging to move forward in reconciliation, standing with the SLCC and the original peoples of this land.
 If you choose to share your reflection with Ambassadors and Nation members on social media, use the hashtags:

 #SLCCSalishSummer #SLCCCommunityReconciliationCanoe #IAmWithTheSLCC